 If you’re comfortable with the gradient-snaking bends that come with driving in the French Alps, hiring wheels is an option and there is a public car park next to the chalet.
 For winter trips, you’ll need snow tyres and just-in-case snow chains.

-The chalet can arrange transfers to and from the airport (extra cost) or train station (free).
+The chalet can arrange transfers to and from the airport or train station for an extra cost.
 Ferrying you to and from any of the Tarentaise villages or resorts on your itinerary is included with your stay.